 y(t) = C * x(t) + D * u(t)

-This time-continuous description must then be converted into a time-discrete description.
-The following formulas can be used for this purpose:
+This continuous-time description must then be converted into a discrete-time description.
+The following formulas can be used for this:

 TS is the sampling rate of the system.
-The matrices C and D remain identical in the time-discrete system.
+The matrices C and D remain identical in the discrete-time system.

-Several approaches can be used to determine the matrix Gd, such as scanning by the Dirac pulse.
+Several approaches can be used to determine the matrix Gd, such as sampling using the Dirac impulse.
 The method used must be determined individually.

-After the description of the system is available in the state space, the observability can be checked.
-According to [3] or [5], the criterion for this is that a linear time-invariant system of order n can be observed if the observability matrix SB, or S*B, has rank n.
-The system of order n can be observed if the observability matrix SB, or S*B, respectively, has rank n.
-The system of order n can be observed if the observability matrix SB, or S*B, has rank n.
-But also criteria of Gilbert or Hautus can be used.
-If the system is not observable, it can be divided into an observable and an unobservable system.
+Once the description of the system in the state space is available, the observability can be checked.
+According to [3] or [5], the criterion for this is that a linear time-invariant system of order n is observable if the observability matrix SB or S*B has rank n.
+However, Gilbert’s or Hautus’ criteria can also be used.
+However, Gilbert’s or Hautus’ criteria can also be used.
+If the system is not observable, it can be divided into an observable and a non-observable system.

-Finally the system noise Q(k) and the measurement noise R(k) have to be described.
+Finally, the system noise Q(k) and the measurement noise R(k) must be described.

-In order to use Kalman filters optimally, these two parameters must be determined as accurately as possible.
-In simple systems, we can speak of almost constant sizes, but this is not the case in the IEEE 1588 environment.
-It can be assumed that these variables change during runtime and are thus adaptively adapted.
+In order to make optimum use of Kalman filters, these two variables must be determined as accurately as possible.
+In simple systems, one can speak of approximately constant values, but this does not apply in the IEEE 1588 environment.
+It can be assumed that these variables change during runtime and are therefore adaptively adjusted.

-Looking at the individual steps leading to a complete description of the state space and the determination of the covariances of the system and measurement noise, it can be said that the creation of a Kalman filter is anything but trivial.
-However, the boundary conditions of the measurement system can be optimally embedded in the Kalman filter, resulting in the best possible correction of the internal IEEE 1588 clock.
+If one considers the individual steps that lead to a complete description of the state space and the determination of the covariances of the system and measurement noise, one can say that the creation of a Kalman filter is anything but trivial.
+However, the boundary conditions of the measurement system can be optimally embedded in the Kalman filter, which leads to the best possible correction of the internal IEEE 1588 clock.

 Conclusion

 The successful use of an IEEE 1588 implementation is not only based on the use of an existing IEEE 1588 stack or special hardware.
-The problem-oriented approach is the key to success.
-The possibilities of IEEE 1588 are broad.
-However, without knowing the accuracy requirements for an IEEE 1588 implementation and the available hardware topology, it is difficult to provide a system that works within the requirements.
-The analysis in advance is absolutely necessary and requires a corresponding know-how.
+The problem-oriented solution approach is the key to success here.
+The possibilities of IEEE 1588 are wide-ranging.
+However, without knowing the requirements for the necessary accuracy for an IEEE 1588 implementation and the available hardware topology, it is difficult to provide a system that functions within the framework of the requirements.
+Analysis in advance is absolutely essential and requires the appropriate know-how.

-The choice of the hardware used is of essential importance, since the individual components influence the accuracy differently.
-Especially for high accuracies in the subnano range the use of glass fiber based systems is absolutely necessary.
-The White Rabit project has done good preparatory work and created the appropriate hardware and the necessary boundary conditions.
-The Intel network chips can also work with fiber optic based PHYs, corresponding hardware is available on the market as consumer goods.
+The choice of hardware used is of essential importance, as the individual components influence the accuracy in different ways.
+Especially for high accuracies in the sub-nano range, the use of fiber optic-based systems is absolutely essential.
+The White Rabit project has done good groundwork here and created the appropriate hardware and the necessary boundary conditions.
+The Intel network chips can also work with fiber optic-based PHYs, and the corresponding hardware is available on the market as consumer goods.

-A perfectly tuned control algorithm is indispensable for high-precision systems.
-The choice of the appropriate algorithm is not easy, requires some know-how and has to be adapted to the conditions of the hardware and its topology.
-The implementation and simulation of the algorithm, especially with high-precision systems, is a not inconsiderable part of an IEEE 1588 implementation.
-But it is also the key to the success of such an implementation.
+A perfectly tuned control algorithm is essential for high-precision systems.
+Choosing the right algorithm is not easy, requires a lot of know-how and must be adapted to the hardware and its topology.
+The implementation and simulation of the algorithm, especially for high-precision systems, is a not insignificant part of an IEEE 1588 implementation.
+However, it is also the key to the success of such an implementation.
 Kalman filters are very well suited for the implementation of such efficient control algorithms.
-The description of the state space and the covariances of the system and measurement noise, however, requires some effort and time.
+However, the description of the state space and the covariances of the system and measurement noise require a lot of effort and time.

-The article does not claim to present all facets of this extremely complex matter, but should give a small overview of which problems and solutions exist.
-Each available IEEE 1588 stack is only a tool for implementation.
+This article does not claim to present all facets of this extremely complex subject, but is intended to provide a brief overview of the problems and possible solutions.
+Each available IEEE 1588 stack only represents the tools for implementation.
 The correct use and implementation of the control algorithm is the actual task.

 Author: Peter Plazotta, TSEP